batteriescpp/batteriescpp.github.io/reference/assert.hpp.md

   BATT_ASSERT_EQ(x, 1);
   ```

   You don't have to worry about making sure that the types you're comparing support `std::ostream` output to take advantage of this feature; Batteries will automatically do its best to print out something that might be useful, regardless of type.
-If you want to take advantage of this feature explicitly (when writing some arbitrary type to a stream), you can use `batt::make_printable`.
+If you want to take advantage of this feature explicitly (when writing some arbitrary type to a stream), you can use `std::cout << batt::make_printable(obj)`.
 - Full stack traces, with source symbols if available, are automatically printed whenever an assertion failure happens.
 - `BATT_CHECK_*` allows you to write assertions that are guaranteed never to be compiled out of your program, even in optimized/release builds.
 - All `BATT_CHECK_*`/`BATT_ASSERT_*` statements support `operator<<` like `std::ostream` objects, so that you can add more contextual information to help diagnose an assertion failure.
 Example: